 - Splash marks on brick or siding close to the ground

-In Amarillo windstorms, gutters get beat up, downspouts get knocked loose, and people “temporarily” redirect water with a short extension that doesn’t actually get water far enough away.
-Temporarily can become years.
+In Amarillo windstorms, gutters get beat up.
+Downspouts get knocked loose.
+Meanwhile, people “temporarily” redirect water with a short extension that doesn’t actually move water far enough away.

 Scan the foundation line and exterior walls